six-two/mkdocs-placeholder-plugin/README.md

 - Placeholder config: Placeholders can now have attributes (like `description`)
 - Tables with inputs for all placeholders on a page can now be generated via `<placeholdertable>` elements
 - Stack traces for fatal exceptions can now be seen with the `-v` flag (`mkdocs serve -v`)
+- When performing static replacements, the contents are now HTML escaped
+- Added script `mkdocs-placeholder-replace-static.py`

 ### Version 0.1.2